Accredited Advice Agencies

 http://www.rnib.org.uk/scotland/contact-rnib-scotland

-Whether you need advice on staying in work, using technology to help you do everyday tasks, or simply someone who can offer emotional support to help you come to terms with sight loss.
+The Royal National Institute of Blind People (RNIB) supports everyone affected by sight loss by providing practical and emotional support.
+It offers support ranging from advice on staying in work, using technology to help with everyday tasks, or emotional support to help someone come to terms with sight loss.

 Robert Gordon University Pro-Bono Unit